 Martin qualified as a doctor in 1981.
 He trained in general and vascular surgery before electing to enter General Practice.
 From 1990 until 2004 he was a GP partner in a training practice.

-He was appointed his new role within the Medical Directorate of the NHS Commissioning Board in 2012.
+He was appointed his new role within the Medical Directorate of NHS England in 2012.